qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 powerful functionality: the |paintEffects| :guilabel:`Draw Effects` options, which adds paint effects for customizing the visualization of vector layers.

-The option is available in the :guilabel:`Layer Properties --> Style` dialog, under the :ref:`Layer rendering <layer_rendering>` group (applying to the whole layer) or in :ref:`symbol layer properties <symbol-selector>` (applying to corresponding features).
+The option is available in the :guilabel:`Layer Properties --> Symbology` dialog, under the :ref:`Layer rendering <layer_rendering>` group (applying to the whole layer) or in :ref:`symbol layer properties <symbol-selector>` (applying to corresponding features).
 You can combine both usage.